containers/buildah/docs/buildah-config.md

 Specifies a *port* to expose when running containers based on any images which will be built using the specified container.

+**--shell** *shell*

+Specify the *shell* to run inside of the container image The shell instruction allows the default shell used for the shell form of commands to be overridden.
+The default shell for Linux containers is "/bin/sh -c".

+Note: this setting is not present in the OCIv1 image format, so it is discarded when writing images using OCIv1 formats.

 **--user** *user*

 Specify the *user* as whom containers based on images which will be built using